Diller Teen Fellows

 ABOUT DILLER TEEN FELLOWS:

 Diller Teen Fellows is recognized as a premier identity-building and leadership development program for Jewish teens.
 Established in San Francisco in 1998 by the Helen Diller Family Foundation, the program provides a cutting-edge model for experiencing Jewish pluralism and Peoplehood.

-Today, Diller has 16 partnerships and 32 participating communities in seven countries; each community selects a cohort of twenty teens to participate in the yearlong Fellowship experience.
+Today, Diller has 16 partnerships across 32 participating communities in seven countries; each community selects a Cohort of twenty teens to participate in the yearlong Fellowship experience.
 Diller’s network of 5,000 alumni leaders are actively engaged in making a difference in their communities, Israel, and the Jewish people.

 CORE VALUES & COMPETENCIES:

-Diller is seeking a dynamic, outcomes-driven senior leader who brings a passion for social action, identity-building, and Jewish pluralism and Peoplehood.
-Additionally, the Managing Director will bring 10+ years of experience developing and managing programs, particularly in experiential education.
+Diller is seeking a dynamic, outcomes-driven senior leader and manager who brings a passion for social action, identity-building, and Jewish pluralism and Peoplehood.
+Additionally, the Managing Director will bring 10+ years of experience developing and managing programs, with an understanding of and appreciation for experiential education.
 Prior professional experience with a Jewish communal nonprofit organization is preferred.
 Prior experience working with individuals and institutions in Israel is a plus.